Shardeum Documentation

 2.3 Performance

 Although Shardeum is still in development, the Shardus technology used at the protocol level has been demonstrated to achieve linear scaling.
-In the Q3 2021 update event, a network of 1000 nodes running on AWS t3.medium hardware was shown to reach 5000 TPS of signed coin transfer transactions across shards.
+In the Q3 2021 update event, a network of 1000 nodes running on AWS t3.medium hardware was shown to reach 5000 TPS of signed transfer transactions across shards.
 The shard size was 20 nodes; therefore with 1000 total nodes the network had 50 dynamic shards.
 The shard size was kept small to allow for more shards and better demonstrate linear scaling.
 Auto-scaling was also demonstrated in an earlier update event with the network detecting the transaction load and growing by allowing more standby nodes to become active nodes as the TPS increased.
 Later when the load was removed, the network shrank back down by removing some of the active nodes.
 The following table gives a sense of how much 5000 TPS is:

 For typical smart contract transactions like those seen on the Ethereum network, the processing rate for a single processor is about 10 TPS.
 The Shardeum network TPS rate is given by: